vimcaw/tocbot/README.md

 Contributions and suggestions are welcome!
 Please feel free to open an issue if you run into a problem or have a feature request.
 I'll do my best to respond in a timely fashion.

-If you want to open a pull request just fork the repo but please make sure all tests and lint pass first.
+If you want to open a pull request just fork the repo but please make sure all tests and lint pass.

 ### Running Tests